 These megatrends will impact right across our four business sectors, and continued innovation coupled with our ongoing focus on naturally sourced raw materials will leave us well placed to take advantage of them.

-The delivery of our ambitious goals will be enabled by our three key strategic objectives: delivering consistent top and bottom line growth, increasing the proportion of New and Protected Product sales and Investing in a sustainable future.
+The delivery of our ambitious goals will be enabled by our three key strategic objectives: delivering growth, driving innovation and sustainable solutions.

 For further details on our economic performance see the Annual Report.

 Renewable, naturally sourced raw materials are at the heart of Croda.
 Our very first product in 1925 was Lanolin, which is created as a result of washing sheep fleece for the wool industry, making it a very natural and sustainable ingredient.
 90 years later, we are still working closely with wool producers to improve the efficiency of Lanolin extraction.